johnmccants002/2Leaf-Project/README.md

 - To run the app use the command npm start
 - To get node going use the command node server.js
-- If you want to access the Parent Portal tap the button in the top right and when it asks for a password type 123456 <-- Yes its an actual user in Mongo btw
 - If you sign up at the bottom of the page the page will reload and an email should be sent with a link.
 Click the link and it should redirect you to the page.
 Once done the user in the database changes to verified.